 Course Requirements Checklist

-Building primarily on the reading of Sailhamer and Gane, students will write a 13 to 18 page research paper exploring the following questions: 1) How did the Old Testament Law function within the event space of ancient Israel; 2) How does the Old Testament Law function within the current theological and experiential life of the church; and 3) What is the meaning of the Pentateuch within the canon of Scripture, and how is that “meaning” determined?
+Building primarily on the reading of Sailhamer and Gane, along with at least 7 academic sources, students will write a 13 to 18 page research paper exploring the following questions: 1) How did the Old Testament Law function within the event space of ancient Israel; 2) How does the Old Testament Law function within the current theological and experiential life of the church; and 3) What is the meaning of the Pentateuch within the canon of Scripture, and how is that “meaning” determined?